mariebrandenburg/mariebrandenburg.github.io/_pages/about.md

 ---

 I am a postdoc in the [Mathematical Machine Learning](https://www.mis.mpg.de/montufar/index.html) group of [Guido Montúfar](https://personal-homepages.mis.mpg.de/montufar/) at the Max Planck Institute for Mathematics in the Sciences.
 I am part of the DFG priority program [SPP 2298: Theoretical Foundations of Deep Learning - Combinatorial and Implicit Apporoaches to Deep Learning](https://www.foundationsofdl.de).
+Beginning of 2024 I will join the group of [Katharina Jochemko](https://people.kth.se/~jochemko/) at KTH in Stockholm .

 My research interest lies in the intersection between Combinatorics and Discrete Geometry, Tropical Geometry and Algebraic Geometry.
 The core of my research lies in polyhedral geometry, with a wide range of applications such as Machine Learning, Optimization, Economics and Game Theory.
 Please see the [topics](/topics/) page for detailed expositions.